ZhuDailing/RBDA-17fall-Movie/README.md

 We used maven to build the project package:
 > mvn archetype:generate

-for creating the project, and
+for building the project, and

 > mvn package